John Murray, 1st Earl of Annandale: Career

+New lodgings were built at Whitehall Palace for Murray and the Marquess of Buckingham from 1617.
+They were distinct buildings, though both near the privy gardens.

 In 1621 he became Member of Parliament for Guildford, and bought Tyninghame House in East Lothian from the Lauder family for 200,000 merks.
 In 1622 he was promoted to Gentleman of the Bedchamber.
 The Marquess of Hamilton praised him in a letter to the Marquess of Buckingham, writing that he "is a very safe man, and I must say a zealous servant of yours".

 King James made him Lord Lochmaben and Viscount Annand in the peerage of Scotland then Charles I made him Earl of Annandale, also in the peerage of Scotland.
 In September 1623, Prince Charles came to his at Guildford on his return from the Spanish Match.

 Murray continued as Groom of the Bedchamber to Charles I. He was also Constable and Keeper of Falkland Palace and the Lomond Hills.
 Andrew Murray of Balvaird advised him that the back galleries of the Palace were decayed in 1615.
 In 1639 Balvaird helped him repair the keeper's house at Falkland, called the Castlestead or Nether Palace of Falkland.

 Many letters to Murray from Scottish correspondents survive, mostly on political and church business.
 He delivered letters from Francis Bacon to the king.
 William Couper, Bishop of Galloway asked him to buy saddles for his wife and daughter, because they were much cheaper in London.
 The lawyer Thomas Hamilton advised him about the ownership of a hoard of gold coins found by a tenant on his lands near Lincluden.

 He married Elizabeth Schaw, niece of William Schaw, and lady-in-waiting to Anne of Denmark, and had with her a son and a daughter.
 His son James (d.
 1658), later Earl of Annandale and Viscount Stormont, was baptised in the Chapel Royal at Holyrood Palace on 19 August 1617, William Couper preached and Anne Livingstone, Countess of Eglinton, presented the child.